void Update( System.ReadOnlySpan<System.Byte> data, int x, int y, int width, int height )

 • height: The height of the region to update.

-Ensure that the specified region is within the bounds of the texture to avoid runtime errors.
+Ensure that the region defined by x, y, width, and height is within the bounds of the texture.

 Example